How to Connect to OpenSearch Database Clusters

 • Connection string: A condensed URL that you can pass to a client or use with curl.

 OpenSearch exposes a REST API over HTTPS.
 Use the connection details to build requests to your cluster’s endpoint (for example, https://<your-cluster-hostname>:25060).
+These details are also what you need for automation and for clients that connect to the cluster over HTTPS.

-Download the SSL Certificate
+Download the CA Certificate

 Databases connection details with Download CA Certificate selected

 When you configure your client applications, you can use the certificate’s location on your local system.
-Each client application is configured differently, so check the documentation for the tool you’re using for more detail on setting up SSL connections.
+Each client application is configured differently, so check the documentation for the tool you’re using for more detail on setting up TLS connections.

 Connect to the Database